hemantsurale/hemantsurale.github.io/_news/announcement_0_1.md

 related_posts: false
 ---

-Happy to announce that [Ruei-Che's](https://rueiche.com/) paper on exploring visual-audio modality transitions for mobile contexts has been accepted at UIST'25!!
+Happy to announce that [Ruei-Che's](https://rueiche.com/) paper on exploring visual-audio modality transitions for mobile contexts has been accepted at UIST'25!! :tada: